vishalm/JunitRestAssuredDemo/ReadMe.md

 # ~WIP

 # JunitRestAssuredDemo
-Showcase Java Junit Test framework and RestAssured framework implementation
+* Showcase Java Junit Test framework and RestAssured framework implementation

-This is simple program to demo how to write Junit test.
+* This is simple program to demo how to write Junit test.
-Java is used as programming language and Maven is used as build tool.
+* Java 1.8 is used as programming language and Maven is used as build tool.

+### Tech Stack:
+* Java 1.8
+* Maven 2
+* RestAssured 3.0.1
+* Junit 4.11

 ### Execution details: